stagedml/stagedml/README.md

-StagedML formalizes the concepts of model configuration and dependency, provides stable grounds for experimentation by tracking their realizations, takes possible non-determenism into account.
+StagedML formalizes the concepts of model configuration and dependency, provides stable grounds for experimentation by tracking realizations.
+In contrast to regular package managers, StagedML takes possible non-determenism of training into account.

 ![graph-demo](./run/depgraph/graph-demo.png)
 *<p align=center>Stage configuration dependencies related to BERT